SPLab-IT/CoversBR/README.md

-# CoversBR
+# CoversBR - A large dataset for Cover Song Identification
-CoversBR is the first large audio database with, predominantly, Brazilian music for the cover song identification (CSI) or version identification (VI) and live song identification (LSI) tasks.
+CoversBR is the first large audio database with, predominantly, Brazilian music for the Cover Song Identification (CSI) or Version Identification (VI) and Live Song Identification (LSI) tasks.
-This work was carried out with the participation of [CETUC/PUC-Rio](http://www.cetuc.puc-rio.br/) and with the support of [ECAD](https://www3.ecad.org.br/) (Central Bureau for Collection and Distribution), as it is the holder of the audio base and is responsible for capturing the audio at the shows and live events in Brazil.
+This work was carried out with the participation of [CETUC/PUC-Rio](http://www.cetuc.puc-rio.br/) and with the support of [ECAD](https://www3.ecad.org.br/) (Central Bureau for Collection and Distribution) as holder of the audio database and responsible for capturing the audio at the shows and live events in Brazil.

-CoversBR contains a large set of songs, with **pre-extracted features** and **metadata** for **102,298 songs** distributed in **26,366 groups of covers**.
-The entire collection adds up to a total of approximately 7070 hours, and the average song length is 240.11 seconds (4 minutes).
-All audio files we use to extract features are encoded in OGG format and their sample rate is 11 kHz.
-CoversBR does not contain any audio files due copyrights restrictions.
+CoversBR contains a large set of **pre-extracted features** and **metadata** from **102,298 songs**, distributed in **26,366 groups of covers**.
+The entire collection adds up to a total of approximately 7070 hours.
+The average song length is 240 seconds (4 minutes).
+CoversBR does not contain any audio files due copyright restrictions.

-For organizing the data, we use the structure of [SecondHandSongs](http://millionsongdataset.com/secondhand/) where each song is called a **'track'**, and each clique (cover group) is called a **'work'**.
-Based on this, the file names of the songs are their unique performance IDs (PID, e.g. `22`), and their labels with respect to their cliques are their work IDs (WID, e.g. `14`).
+For organizing the data, we use the structure of [SecondHandSongs](http://millionsongdataset.com/secondhand/), where each song is called a **'track'** and each clique (cover group) is called a **'work'**.
+Based on this, each entry song in the database has a unique performance ID (PID, e.g. `22`), and a clique or work ID (WID, e.g. `14`).

 ## Dataset Description

 ### Database Metadata
-The file **CoversBR_metadata.csv** contains a semicolon (;) separated table of the CoversBR database. **CoversBR_metadata.xlsx** is the MS Excell version of this file.
+The file **CoversBR_metadata.csv** is a semicolon (;) separated value table of the CoversBR database coded in UTF-8. **CoversBR_metadata.xlsx** is the MS Excell version of this file.
 First line is the header line, with the following meaning:
 * work_id           - Music or musical work ID (also called group or clique)
 * Music_Name        - Music name